 AskJill evolved from our earlier work on the Jill Watson project (Goel & Polepeddi 2018) that automatically answered students' questions on discussion forums of online and hybrid classes.
-Agent Smith is an interactive generator for generating Jill Watson teaching assistants for different classes (Goel 2020; Goel, Sikka & Gregori 2021): it combines knowledge-based AI, supervised machine learning, and human-in-the loop machine teaching for training a Jill Watson assistant for a new class.
+Agent Smith is an interactive generator for generating Jill Watson teaching assistants for different classes (Goel 2020): it combines knowledge-based AI, supervised machine learning, and human-in-the loop machine teaching for training a Jill Watson assistant for a new class.
 Since AskJill for VERA's User Guide has the same architecture and algorithms as the original Jill Watson for class syllabi, we were able to reuse the Agent Smith generator to build the AskJill for VERA.
+Reusing the Agent Smith technology allows us to train, retrain and generate AskJill agents based on VERA's User Guide efficiently and easily.
+Agent Smith also enables the extension of AskJill to other domains beyond ecology.
+AskJill's VERA domain is defined by an ontology for the VERA User Guide and encoded in the form of unique question templates related to goals, getting started, definitions, and how-to pointers, simulation parameter default values, and units.
 Similar to previous Jill Watson applications, Smith builds a semantic memory for VERA's vocabulary, system requirements, structure, and tool behavior.
-It also generates a knowledge base consisting of user intents, keywords, and associated answers.
-Agent Smith then uses supervised learning to train a classifier to generate an AskJill for VERA.
-Reusing the Agent Smith technology allows us to train, retrain and generate AskJill agents based on VERA's User Guide efficiently and easily.
-AskJill for VERA is encoded in the form of unique question templates related to goals, getting started, definitions, and how-to pointers, simulation parameter default values, and units.
+It also generates a knowledge base consisting of user intents, keywords and associated answers.
+Agent Smith then uses supervised learning to train a classifier to generate an Ask-Jill for VERA.

-While the rest of the technology from Jill Watson TA (teaching assistant) is reused, Agent Smith utilizes a brandnew set of template questions as well as VERA design knowledge base.
-A new set of template questions is needed because users pose different related questions (and underlying intents) to AskJill in VERA as compared to course related questions in Jill Watson TA.
-Similarly, a new knowledge base is needed because the AskJill agent for VERA is based on the User Guide, while the Jill Watson agent is based on course syllabus and schedule.
-Figure 4 shows an example of the question templates used for training AskJill in VERA.
+Figure 4 shows an example of the question templates used for training AskJill.
 Agent Smith projects the templates onto the VERA ontology and generates the training dataset.
 The AskJill agent uses the trained model for run-time question answering.
 Over time, as we collect user feedback and analyze missed questions, we can expand the training dataset and retrain AskJill enabling it to answer more and more questions.
-As a by-product of developing, testing and training the AskJill Q&A agent, we identified definitions and parameters that were initially missing in the User Guide.
-We have since updated the User Guide to include those missed
+As a by-product of development, testing and training the Q&A AskJill agent for VERA, we identified definitions and parameters that were initially missing in the User Guide.
+We have since updated the User Guide to include those missed aspects.